-If you want to turn your temp job into a permanent position there are some things you can do to boost your chances, here are 5 of the best:
+If you want to turn your temp job or probation period into a permanent position there are things you can do to boost your chances.
+Here are five of the best strategies:

 One of the most important attributes employers are looking for is reliability.